21- How to find Moment of Inertia Iy for Parallelogram?

 The steps for Inertia Iy for Parallelogram at the Cg.

-The inertia Iy for the parallelogram at the Cg can be estimated by subtracting the product of the parallelogram Area by the Xcg^2.
+The inertia Iy for the parallelogram at the Cg can be estimated by subtracting the product of the parallelogram’s area and Xcg^2.
 The Xcg is the horizontal distance from the parallelogram Cg to the external Y-axis from the inertia Iy for the parallelogram.
 The matching items are to be cleared.

 Iy value for inertia for parallelogram at CG.

-The steps of the calculations of the inertia Iy for the parallelogram at the Cg are shown in detail in the next slide images.
+The steps for calculating the inertia Iy for the parallelogram at the Cg are shown in detail on the next slide.

 Iyg calculation for the parallelogram.